Spend your $$$ in the right place with MCN’s guide to choosing the best motorcycle gloves for you

 CE Certification

-This is an optional test for Level 1 gloves and is rated at either 1 or 2 KP.
+This is an optional test for Level 1 riding gloves and is rated at 1 or 2 KP.
 All Level 2 gloves will have achieved 2KP in order to pass.

-The main difference between Level 1 and 2 here is that only the palm of Level 1 gloves is tested for cut resistance, whereas all materials present in a Level 2 glove have to pass to achieve certification.
+Only the palm of Level 1 gloves get tested for cut resistance.
+All materials in a Level 2 glove have to pass to achieve certification.

 Three separate pieces of the protective layer are subjected to a tear test, with the lowest score dictating whether a pass has been achieved.

-Each type of seam is tested at three individual points to ensure that the overall structural integrity of the glove reaches the required standard.
+Each type of seam gets tested at three individual points, ensuring the overall structural integrity of the glove meets the required standard.

-A glove can only do its job if correctly fastened, so this test measures the force required to pull it off whilst being worn.
+A glove must stay fastened, so this test measures force required to pull it off while worn.
 25N dictates a Level 1 pass and 50N for Level 2.

-The difference between levels here is basically that of short and long gloves.
-Level 1 requires a cuff length of at least 5mm (measured from the line of the wrist), and Level 2 50mm.
+Level 1 requires a cuff length of at least 5mm, measured from the line of the wrist.
+Level 2 requires a 50mm cuff length.
 Sizing must comply with the European standard of EN420.

-Gloves must allow the wearer to maintain a certain amount of dexterity in order to operate switchgear, visor catches and so on, so this ensures that there is no significant restriction in movement.
+Gloves must allow dexterity in order to operate switchgear, visor catches and other controls.
+This test ensures no significant restriction in movement.

-Are motorcycle gloves worn inside or outside of your sleeve?
+Are riding gloves worn inside or outside the sleeve?

 Should I wash my gloves?